-Psychologist
+sychologist

 Contact:

-M/h at the avida
+Vhat they do:

-What they do: A specialist who provides psychological assessment and interventions for cancer patients, and where required, to families or carers.
+aspecialist who provides psychological assessment and interventions for ancer patients, and where required, to families and carers.

-• Casial warden

-Social worker
+Social worker ••••

 Contact:

-What they do:

-Provides counselling, support and information for you and your family.
+What they do: Provides counselling, support and information for you and your family.
 They can help with important conversations in planning for your future.

-••••• Dietitian
+Dietitian Contact: ••••

+Vhat they do:

+dvise and support you to maintain weight and nourishment.

+Radiation oncology medical physicist • • • •

 Contact:

-What they do:
+Vhat they do:

-Advise and support you to maintain weight and nourishment.
+Ensures that your treatment is delivered accurately and safely.